No products in the cart.

 My training right now is pretty good.
 I was doing a linear progression program until that peaked a month and a half ago.
 I’m now working more on playing around with technique in my squat and deadlift.

-See also I'm a Competitive Bodybuilder, Builder of Multiple Gyms and Gym Products.
-This Is How I Eat, Train and Recover
+See also I'm a Nutritionist, Strength and Yoga Trainer.
+This is How I Eat, Train, and Meditate

 My training goals for the end of 2020 is to have a 1300 total, be able to do the side splits, and be able to say I’m relatively free from hip and back pain.